DuplosFidibuss/academic-time-planner/README.md

 ## Download and install

 The software can be downloaded directly from the [ATP GitHub repository](https://github.com/DuplosFidibuss/academic-time-planner).
-In the dropdown menu in the upper left, select the version you want to install.
-Then click on the green button named "Code" and select "Download ZIP".
+If you want to install the main branch, just go to Code -> Download ZIP.
+If you want to install an official release version, go to tags, choose the tag you want to install from and click on "zip".
 Save the zip file to a location of your choice and extract it.

 ## Run the ATP